wwcs2023/wwcs2023.github.io/index.md

 **How to Apply**

-This edition will have 2 rounds of applications.
-Participating to the first round of application will provide to few selected applicants (e.g. 10) the possibility to obtain a partial reimbursement of their expenses sponsored by the Swiss National Science Foundation.
-Individuals applying in the first round will have the possibility to automatically transfer their application to the second round by filling the appropriate section of the application form.
+This edition will have two rounds of applications.
+Participating to the first round will provide the possibility for a limited number of applicants to obtain a partial reimbursement of their travel expenses sponsored by the Swiss National Science Foundation.
+Applicants not selected in the first round will have the possibility to automatically transfer their application to the second round by filling the appropriate section of the application form.

 <!--The first round (early application) will guarantee to accepted participants a grant covering part of the expenses (travel) for the workshop.-->

 For other info and application form check the Application page.

-**About the Workshop**

-The Winter Workshop on Complex Systems originates from the initiative of a few individuals attending the Santa Fe Institute Summer School on Complex Systems 2014.
-The group sequentially became part of the current WWCS Steering Committee.
-Over the years, the workshop has grown into a larger community attracting young researchers from all over the world.
-The Winter Workshop on Complex Systems is a one-week workshop where young researchers from all over the world gather together for discussing about complexity science and engaging into novel research projects.
-During the workshop participants work on research projects whose preliminary results are presented at the end of the workshop.
-Participants are free to propose research projects and to discuss them until the beginning of the workshop on a dedicated web platform.

 **Contacts**